 Services & Amenities

-Southlake Residential Care Village has been completely rebuilt to provide a warm, comfortable, state-of-the-art environment for all of our 192 long-term care and 32 Interim Unit Residents.
+Southlake Residential Care Village is a fully air conditioned home that has been completely rebuilt to provide a warm, comfortable, state-of-the-art environment for all of our 192 long-term care and 32 Interim Unit Residents.
 Our Home is located on the Southlake Regional Health Centre campus, but is independent of the hospital.

 - Automated climate control